The popular platform offers more than dance trends

 If you're new to her channel, take a peek at her TikTok post on how to reach people through LinkedIn.
 Sending a cold message can be intimidating.
 However, as Huang puts it, it's all about finding a mutual connection.
 For example, maybe you interned at the same place or went to the same university.
 Highlighting your similarities will show that you have reached out to them specifically, rather than spamming a load of people on the networking channel.
 Huang also suggests keeping your message brief and asking a direct question.

-Having been featured in The New York Times, Bloomberg, ABC News, Sparrows, MSN and Yahoo News, Cathryn Patterson has made a huge name for herself.
+Having been featured in The New York Times, Bloomberg, ABC News, Sparrows, MSN, and Yahoo News, Cathryn Patterson has made a huge name for herself.
 The ex-tech VP offers advice on how to answer the toughest interview questions out there.
-Head to her account on TikTok and you will find a wealth of information on her main profile.
+Head to her account on TikTok and you'll find a wealth of information on her main profile.
 Then, go to the link in her bio to find interesting career-led resources including the best certifications to get and how to move forward with 30-, 60-, and 90-day plans.

 To kick things off, check out Patterson's video on imposter syndrome.
 When you're looking for a new role and applying for jobs, it's natural to doubt yourself.
 We've all been there.
 However, if you don't believe that you're good enough for a certain position, there's no way that you're going to convince a potential employer that you are.
-With that in mind, Patterson gives some tips on how to get over this problem, including applying for roles even if you're only 50 per cent qualified ‒ without not being intimidated.
+With that in mind, Patterson gives some tips on how to get over this problem, including applying for roles even if you're only 50% qualified ‒ without not being intimidated.

-The self-proclaimed 'career hype girl', Jenny Logullo boasts tens of thousands of followers on TikTok.
-Having founded Workplace Worth Academy™, the career coach specialises in working with solopreneurs and creative workers.
+The self-proclaimed "career hype girl," Jenny Logullo boasts tens of thousands of followers on TikTok.
+Having founded Workplace Worth Academy™, the Career Coach specialises in working with solopreneurs and creative workers.
 On her channel, you can expect a range of job-search advice, including how to deal with job-search paralysis and how to create an interview-winning cover letter.

 One of Lugullo's most insightful video series is on personal branding.
 Many professionals don't understand or appreciate its significance.
 In her introduction to the topic, Logullo explains how building up a personal brand can make a big difference when it comes to your career prospects.
-As she says, it helps create a sense of trust and consistency and means that you stand for something.
+As she says, it helps to create a sense of trust and consistency and means that you stand for something.
 When potential employers see all of the above, you're sure to pique their interest.

 Next time you're idly scrolling through TikTok, why not gain some advice along the way?
 By exploring some niche hashtags and following these creators, you can get some additional career support.
 There are hundreds more qualified voices offering advice on the platform, but this list is a good place to start.
 So get scrolling!